Division of Transportation - Joseph R. Korpalski, Director of Transportation

 What Else Should I Know?

-- Up to two children 7 years or younger can ride free per fare paying adult.
+• Up to two children 7 years or younger can ride free per fare paying adult.
+One caretaker can ride for free but this does not extend to companions.

-- Pace passes and the Ventra app are not accepted on MCRide.
+• Pace passes, tap pay and the Ventra app are not accepted on MCRide.

 Questions